How to Set Up an Ecommerce Loyalty Program to Improve Retention, Build Community, and Drive 5X in Sales.

 So always prioritize and endeavor to fix issues immediately, and never quarrel or argue with your customers, especially online.
-Even if you are dealing with posers or the most angry customers, always respond politely.
+Even if you are dealing with posers or the angriest customers, always respond politely.

 Your other customers will see the way you respond.
 If you retain your composure and positive demeanor towards unhappy or critical customers, you might even get loyalty from them just because you respond to customers without bias.